Skip to content

 1. Load configuration files

-1. chains.json - contains details about the supported TestNet chains, such as RPC URLs and relayer addresses
+1. chains.json - contains details about the supported Testnet chains, such as RPC URLs and relayer addresses

 2. deployedContracts.json - stores the addresses of the deployed sender and receiver contracts.
 This file is dynamically updated when contracts are deployed, but users can also manually add their own deployed contract addresses if needed